A Singapore Government Agency Website

 Artificial Intelligence (AI) and other emerging technologies offer to revolutionise urban life.
 Access to quality data can drive impactful decision making and human-centric solutions.
 However, a balance between technological advancement and creating value for communities must be struck to ensure desirable and equitable outcomes for residents.

 Artificial Intelligence is emerging as the invisible architect of our urban future.
-This offers unprecedented opportunities to enhance city planning, resource management, and public municipal services through data-driven insights.
+This offers unprecedented opportunities to enhance city planning, resource management, and public municipal services through data-driven insights that improve quality of life for residents, our resilience to the effects of climate change and support economic growth.

-This plenary delves into the potential of AI and data-rich environments in transforming urban environments.
+This plenary delves into the potential of AI-centric solutions and data-rich environments in transforming urban environments.

-Smart solutions can make cities more efficient and responsive.
-This can improve quality of life of residents.
-It also comes with a complex web of challenges such as resource demands, cybersecurity concerns and inclusivity.
+Smart solutions can make cities more efficient and responsive, improving residents’ quality of life.
+However, these solutions require consideration of complex challenges such as resource demands, cybersecurity concerns and ensuring inclusivity.

-This plenary explores how cities harness technology whilst ensuring human-centricity.
+This plenary explores how cities can harness technology whilst ensuring human-centricity, to achieve enabling and equitable outcomes for all.

 Led by United Nations Development Programme